From the Archives: In the Beginning ...

 Should've Been a Cowboy: On Myths

 Even in liberal Hollywood, cowboys are cool again.
 Yellowstone – a TV show I’ve never watched and have no interest in seeing – has reinvigorated America's fascination with ranch life.
 Beyonce posed wearing a cowboy hat astride a horse on her latest album cover, Cowboy Carter.
-It seems America’s Culture War has returned to an old battlefield – the idea of the cowboy.

 Family and Memory in the Land of Flowers